rherriott/DeadDropBox/README.md

  - Device pickup if client thread dies?
  - Sleep
  - Access data in a file, instead of a string literal (I genuinely doubt we're goingto do better than byte arrays)

+Notes: Please try to standardize on using bytearrays and not strings to ensure no weirdness happens with formatting.
+It's probably fine but if it's ever not it will mess with things in wierd ways - all this "latin-1" stuff makes me nervous